This “How to Redesign a Website” guide looks at a number of aspects relevant to both the process and the desired outcomes;

 A fixed-width business website does not render well for smartphone users.
 Not addressing that means you are effectively severing yourself from more and more potential customers every day!

-The best solution is to use a mobile responsive design that adjusts automatically to the screen resolution of the device, regardless of it being a PC, laptop, netbook, tablet or smartphone.
+The best solution is to use a mobile-friendly responsive design that adjusts automatically to the screen resolution of the device, regardless of whether it is a PC, laptop, netbook, tablet or smartphone.